-The Referrals Hub
+The Referrals Team

-The Referral Hub manages all incoming referrals and keyworking relationships with Local Authority placements teams in order to identify potential foster placements for looked after children.
-The Referrals Hub liaises with foster carers and works closely with social workers and managers to ensure that good matching takes place by qualified social work staff; coordinating all arrangements through to placement.

-The Referrals Hub has responsibility for collation and initial analysis of referral and placement data, and works closely with the Registered Manager to agree contracts and financial arrangements for foster placements.
+The Referral Team manages all incoming referrals and keyworking relationships with Local Authority placements teams in order to identify potential foster placements for looked after children.
+The Referrals Team liaises with foster carers and works closely with Social Workers and Managers to ensure that good matching takes place by qualified Social Work staff coordinating all arrangements through to placing.
+The Referrals Team has responsibility for collation and initial analysis of referral and placement data, and works closely with the Registered Manager to agree contracts and financial arrangements for foster placements.

-Office Manager
+Office Manager and Administrator

-The Office Manager and Senior Office Administrator has responsibility for maintaining the relevant checks for foster carers, adult household members and their support network e.g., DBS, Medicals, LA checks.
+The Office Manager and Office Administrator has responsibility for maintaining the relevant checks for foster carers, adult household members and their support network e.g., DBS, Medicals, LA checks.
 They also have responsibility for the collation and distribution of all Annual Review and Fostering Panel paperwork and all administrative support to the team and fostering families.